nagypet/ngface/README.md

 - The data and visual properties of UI elements are encapsulated in widgets
 - Each widget has a defined JSon structure
 - The widgets are defined on the backend side
+- i18n is made only in the backend
 - The frontend only renders the widgets as defined by the backend
 - Spring boot and Angular are used, but other fronend/backend technologies can be implemented
 - The design can be customized